Public Policy for the Greater Good

 - We advocate for inclusive public policies and add our voice to help lead change.

-- General Mills advocates for racial justice, focusing on our headquarters community of Minneapolis.
+- General Mills advocates for racial equality, focusing on our headquarters community of Minneapolis.
 General Mills condemned the killing of George Floyd, perpetrated just miles from our headquarters.
 In coalition, we swiftly called on the MN State Legislature to enact reforms aimed at preventing unacceptable police behavior and holding perpetrators accountable.
 This is only a first step and one strategy alongside community rebuilding support, philanthropic engagement, and a focus on allyship and inclusion within General Mills.
-We recognize that there will be much more work to be done in the years to come and are clear in our commitment to remain engaged.
+We recognize that there will be much more work to be done in the years to come and are clear in our commitment to remain engaged, and have made specific commitments to advance racial equity in education, food access and representation.

 - General Mills supports inclusive U.S. immigration policy.
 We are a member of the New American Economy, a coalition of diverse business leaders who support immigration reforms that will help create jobs for Americans today.
 And we stood up and called on Congress to immediately pass the bipartisan Dream Act or legislation that provides Dreamers raised in our country the permanent solution they deserve.